Types of Libraries for Genealogy Research (and What to Look for in Each)

 Websites like Ancestry and FamilySearch have made starting your family tree research easier than ever.
 We are fortunate to be in a time where we have so many genealogy records at our fingertips, right from the convenience of home.

-In this article, you’ll learn about the types of libraries you can use for genealogy research and the resources you may find in each.
+In this post, I’ll show you the types of libraries you can use for genealogy research and what you might find in each, plus a simple plan for actually using them without feeling overwhelmed.

-If you’ve never done offline research before, don’t worry.
-It may feel a little intimidating at first but it’s well worth the effort.
+If you have never done offline research before, do not worry.
+It can feel a little intimidating at first, but it is completely doable with a bit of prep.

-Now, let’s discuss the different types of libraries and archives and what genealogy goodies you can find in each.
+Now, let’s break down the different types of libraries and archives and what you can find in each.

 Public Libraries